eshan1347/FootyComm/README.md

 ## Training
 A typical PyTorch training loop is ran with Adam optimizer , StepLR scheduler, early stopping and a Cross-Entropy Loss function .
 The entire input is passed through the Encoder to generate encoder , hidden & cell states.
 The hidden & cell states are used to initialise the states in the Decoder Bi-directional LSTM .
 The decoder is trained auto-regressively(1 step at a time) with Teacher Forcing (target tokens passed as input/ previous token to the decoder lstm) .
 Cross Attention with 4 n_heads is utilised with the embedded input to the decoder as query & the encoder output as the key & value.
 The attention output & lstm output is concatenated & returned after passing through a Output Linear layer.
 While applying attention - padding mask is used.

+## Decoding
+After completion of training ,Experiments with various decoding techniques like greedy , sampling, top k, diverse beam search, minimum bayes risk were conducted.
+These techniques along with their required parameters (temperature, beam_width,  diversity penalty etc) are available to test & play around for users on the deployed huggingface space.
+The Best performing decoding strategy based on few test runs & vibes is Mininum Bayes Risk & the worst is greedy to no ones suprise.

 ## Results
 The model learning can be improved by training for more epochs as well as utilising the entire dataset as well as additional data.
 Hyperparamter tuning & increasing the number of model parameters may also improve the results.
+More rigorous & complex decoding strategies like Contrastive decoding may also bring improvements.